 You can change your Wi-Fi network name (SSID) or password at any time.
 When you change your network name or password, you'll need to reconnect any wireless devices on your Wi-Fi network using the new name and/or password.

 To change your Google Fiber Wi-Fi password or network name:

 In your web browser, go to your Fiber account and sign in.

-Change the name of your wireless network in the Network name (SSID) field.
+Change the name of your wireless network in the "Primary network name" (SSID) field.

 The SSID is case-sensitive and must be 8 to 32 characters long.
 Be sure to use only letters and numbers—don't use spaces or special characters, such as !, @, #, $, ?, *, etc. If your SSID is outside of this character limit, or if there is an accidental space at the beginning or end of your network name, you may have connection issues.

-Enter a new password in the Wi-Fi password field, if desired.
+Enter a new password in the "Primary network password" field, if desired.
 Your Wi-Fi password is case-sensitive and should be between 8 and 63 characters.
 Like the wireless network name (SSID), if your password is outside of this character limit, or if there is an accidental space at the beginning or end, you may have connection issues.

 The characters you type appear as dots to keep your password private.
 If you want to see characters as you type, click Show.

 We recommend writing down your Wi-Fi password and storing it in an easy-to-find place.

 If you have a separate Network name for your 5 GHz network and you change your password, the password will be changed for both the 2.4 GHz and 5 GHz networks.
 The password is always the same for both networks.